United States incarceration rate: Disproportionate incarceration of black and Hispanic people

+However, in the 21st century, the incarceration rates for African American and Hispanic American women have declined, while incarceration rates have increased for white women.
+Between 2000 and 2017, the incarceration rate for white women increased by 44%, while at the same time declining by 55% for African American women.
+The Sentencing Project reports that by 2021, incarceration rates had declined by 70% for African American women, while rising by 7% for white women.

+In 2017, the Washington Post reported that white women's incarceration rate was growing faster than ever before, as the rate for black women declined.
+The incarceration rate of African American males is also falling sharply, even faster than white men's incarceration rate, contrary to the popular opinion that black males are increasingly incarcerated.

-The War on Drugs plays a role in the disproportionate amount of incarcerated African-Americans.
-Despite a general decline in crime, the massive increase in new inmates due to drug offenses ensured historically high incarceration rates during the 1990s and beyond, with New York City serving as an example.
+The war on drugs played a role in the disproportionate amount of incarcerated African-Americans.
+Despite a general decline in crime, the massive increase in new inmates due to drug offenses ensured historically high incarceration rates during the 1990s, with New York City serving as an example.
 Drug-related arrests continued to increase in the city despite a near 50% drop in felony crimes.
-While White individuals have a higher rate of drug use, 60% of people imprisoned for drug charges in 1998 were Black.
-Drug crimes constituted 27% of the increase in the number of Black state prisoners in the 1990s, while Whites experienced a 14% increase.
-The rise in African-American imprisonment as a result of newer drug crimes has been justified for its alleged societal benefits.
-Law officials and advocates of these policies argue that targeting underserved, primarily inner-city neighborhoods is appropriate because these areas see the more harmful and violent effects of drug use.
-These same individuals further point to the negative effects drug distribution has on these areas to support the inequity in how crimes involving, for example, powdered cocaine can be treated with less severity than crack cocaine.
-This ideology results in a greater number of arrests of poor, inner-city Black individuals.

 A significant contributing factor to these figures are the racially and economically segregated neighborhoods that account for the majority of the Black prison population.
 These neighborhoods are normally impoverished and possess a high minority population.
 For example, as many as one in eight adult males who inhabit these urban areas is sent to prison each year, and one in four of these men is in prison on any given day.
 A 1992 study revealed that 72% of all New York State's prisoners came from only 7 of New York City's 55 community districts.
-Many recently released individuals return to the area they lived in prior to incarceration.
-Also in New York City, rates of incarceration stayed the same or grew in 1996 in neighborhoods that had the highest rates in 1990.
-Additionally, in these same neighborhoods, there was a stronger police presence and parole surveillance despite a period of a general decline in crime.
+Upon release from prison, the most common area that African Americans return to is a poor, impoverished neighborhood.

-Finding employment post-release is a significant struggle for African-Americans.
+Finding employment post-release is a significant struggle for African Americans.
 American sociologist Devah Pager performed a study to prove this.
 She assembled pairs of fake job seekers to find jobs with résumés that portrayed the applicant had a criminal record.
 The findings indicated that the presence of a criminal record reduced callbacks by approximately 50%.
-This was more common for African-Americans than for Whites.
+Hispanic women with a prison record fared most favorably in receiving a phone call back from potential employers, while African American women had modest results, with white women receiving the poorest results, obtaining the lowest probability of receiving a phone call from a potential employer.

+Unemployment rates impacted the body of African Americans that would take up prisons.
+The young African Americans who have found themselves as unemployed are found to be incarcerated at a higher rate than unemployed white people, as a result of drug usage.